Mikhail Tolstykh: Biography

-In his interview to Komsomolskaya Pravda, Tolstykh said he was from Ilovaisk and served as a conscript in the Ukrainian Army from 1998 to 2000 at a military training center, and wanted to continue in the army as a voluntary soldier after 2000 but was denied due to his speech impediment.
+Tolstykh was born in 1980, in Ilovaisk, a town in Donbas, where he has stated in interviews he grew up and went to school.
+Upon leaving school, Tolstykh did his compulsory military service in the Ukrainian Army from 1998 to 2000 at a military training center.
+Tolstykh himself wanted to continue in the army as a voluntary soldier after 2000 but was denied due to his speech impediment.
 He then worked at a sling rope factory and as a security guard in a supermarket.
-In an interview he stated that his grandfather was an ethnic Georgian; his nickname Givi is Georgian.

 Tolstykh joined the rebels in the early stages of the war and was involved in the Battle of Ilovaisk.
 Givi led the DPR Somalia Battalion in the Second Battle of Donetsk Airport.
 The Telegraph wrote a brief article about him where he gives interview to Novorossiya TV, during which an explosion took place in close vicinity.
+Frequent videos with British journalist Graham Phillips, with whom Givi was friends, contributed to Givi's rising popularity at this time.
+In an interview he stated that his grandfather was an ethnic Georgian, and from this he derived his nickname/callsign 'Givi', which is Georgian.

 On 16 February 2015, Tolstykh was included by the European Council in their sanctions list.
 In 2016, he was charged in Ukraine with crimes including the creation of a terrorist organization, abduction, and abuse of prisoners of war.